Nextome/nextome.github.io/docs/Standard operating procedures/installation-guide-for-smartphone-based-localization.md

 <p style="text-align: center;"><img src="/assets/Installation guide for smartphone based localization/14.jpeg" width="35%"><figcaption style="text-align: center;"> <font size="2"> Figure 14: Bluetooth activation screen.</font></figcaption></p>

+If you need the app to work in the background as well, it's important to ensure that the app's battery optimization settings are not enabled.
+These settings are organized differently for each mobile phone model.
+You can find a guide on how to prevent the app from being terminated while running in the background for your specific smartphone model at the following link https://dontkillmyapp.com/.

 Once all permissions are accepted, it is possible to log in and activate localization by selecting 'Enter' in the screen shown in following figure.
 <p style="text-align: center;"><img src="/assets/Installation guide for smartphone based localization/15.jpeg" width="35%"><figcaption style="text-align: center;"> <font size="2"> Figure 15: Initial screen of the 'Nextome Indoor Positioning' application.</font></figcaption></p>